cyu/rack-cors/README.md

 ### Origin Matching

-When specifying an origin, make sure that it does not have a trailing slash.
+* When specifying an origin, make sure that it does not have a trailing slash.

+* When specifying an HTTP origin that uses the scheme's default port (e.g. `http://example.test:80`), some clients may not strip the port which could result in unexpected blocked requests (additional context [here](https://github.com/request/request/pull/2904)).

 ### Testing Postman and/or cURL